-We are a diversified small farm specializing in organically grown vegetables, with the support of laying hens, meat rabbits, honey bees, one loud-mouth dog, and two hard-working farmers, we work to maintain a balance of biodiversity and allow the soil, microorganisms, insects, plants, animals and people to work together to create the healthiest product to sell to our customers.
+We are a diversified small farm specializing in organically grown vegetables and small fruits, with the support of wild bees and pollinators, one loud-mouth dog, and hard-working farmers, we work to maintain a balance of biodiversity and allow the soil, microorganisms, insects, plants, animals and people to work together to create the healthiest product to sell to our customers.
 We do not use synthetic harmful chemicals or fertilizers on our property, crops, or animals.

-We believe that nature's design is what is best for our farm and animals, but we also are aware that animals for livestock are bred for desirable traits, not always traits that are for survival.
+We believe that nature's design is what is best for our farm.
 We are manipulators of the soil as vegetable farmers.
 We till, we feed with compost and manure, we sow seeds, we remove the natural cover (weeds), we harvest and repeat.
 So we, as farmers, must balance the two ends of the spectrum.

 By feeding the soil life well rotted horse and alpaca manure and incorporating crops specifically to cover and nourish (cover crops), we work to treat our soil for what it is, the center of everything we do.
 In turn, our soil and plants naturally repels diseases and fungus that might hurt or destroy a crop, and gives the plants the strength it needs to repel pests that crawl or fly, and through all of that create something the is harvestable and incredibly, deliciously, edible.
 Even when we are experiencing a heavy pest infestation, we rarely use sprays to repel or kill insects, realizing that there are losses we accept in this endeavor.
 If we do need help controlling some insect, we only use OMRI (Organic Materials Review Institute) listed, plant or organism based products.
 We identify pests before managing for them, so we can best use our resources and not use broad spectrum sprays that may kill beneficial insects as well the pest.